-Establishment Mowing

-Mowing can be an important step in the establishment of upland prairie restoration sites.
-Mowing at least twice the first season and once the second season with a flail mower or stalk chopper (to prevent smothering plants) is often needed to decrease competition and to provide sufficient sunlight for seedlings.
+Establishment Mowing - Mowing can be an important step in the establishment of upland prairie restoration sites that have high pressure from annual weeds.
+Mowing at least twice the first season and once the second season with a flail mower or stalk chopper (to prevent smothering plants) may be needed to decrease competition and to provide sufficient sunlight for seedlings.
 Haying is another method to remove mowed vegetation that prevents smothering of the new seeding.
+Mowing should be conducted before weeds mature and seed out and it is important that mowed vegetation does not smother the planting.
 Problematic weeds should be mowed to between five and eight inches before seed is allowed to set (usually as weeds reach 12-14 inches).
 Mowing height should be raised as native plants establish.
-Periodic mowing involves mowing the entire planting throughout the first growing season to help prevent a weed canopy from forming and to allow slower germinating plants a chance to grow and be productive.
-Ideally, periodic mowing is meant to keep the vegetation at around knee height.
-Mowing should take place once a month or after vegetation reaches 18" in height.
-Mowing should be done at a raised height between 4-6 inches.
-Care should be taken to avoid mowing the planting too frequently or too aggressively, such as weekly or shorter than the recommended height as this can damage the native vegetation and cause the planting to fail.
-The timing and frequency of mowing should be planned to allow sufficient light to reach native plant seedlings and preventing weed seed production.
-Sites with low weed competition due to sandy soils or other factors may not need mowing.
+Mowing too short can be detrimental to the outcomes of a successful planting.
+The timing and frequency of mowing should be planned to allow sufficient light to reach native plant seedlings and to prevent weed seed production.
+Some grassland managers see success without mowing but the need will vary depending on site conditions (such as soil productivity) and weed pressure.